General information about COVID-19 variants

 If testing shows that someone in Northern Ireland has a VUI or VOC, this will be followed up by the Public Health Agency (PHA).
 Contact tracing is carried out by the PHA contact tracing service, including clarifying if there is a recent travel history, and putting in place measures to reduce spread.

 If I have been detected as having a variant strain of COVID-19, does my self-isolation period change?

-No, if you have been confirmed as having a variant strain of COVID-19, your self-isolation period does not change, nor does that of your close contacts.
+No, if you have been confirmed as having a variant strain of COVID-19, your self-isolation period does not change.

 New variants can be passed from person to person, in the same way as the original COVID-19 virus.